jokhendracynayd/e-commerce-api/README.md

 - PATCH `/api/categories/:id` - Update a category (Admin only)
 - DELETE `/api/categories/:id` - Delete a category (Admin only)

+## Rate Limiting

+The API implements rate limiting to protect against abuse and ensure fair usage:

+- Global rate limit: 10 requests per minute for all endpoints
+- Payment-specific rate limit: 5 requests per minute for payment operations

+Rate limits are indicated by the following response headers:
+- `X-RateLimit-Limit`: Maximum requests allowed in the current time window
+- `X-RateLimit-Remaining`: Remaining requests in the current time window
+- `Retry-After`: Seconds to wait before retrying (when limit is exceeded)

+For more details, see the [Rate Limiting Documentation](./docs/RATE_LIMITING.md).

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.